aerospike-community/aerospike-linqpad-driver/AIContext/Footer.md

 - Use `{{DefaultASPIKeyName}}` for the primary key when available; otherwise use `GetPK()`.
 - Use `.AsEnumerable()` before collection-style LINQ operations on `SetRecords` instances.
 {{LinqSyntaxGuidance}}
+- In native Aerospike C# client mode, apply connection-value precedence in this order: explicit user request values > explicit values already present in generated code > inferred connection defaults.
+- In native mode, infer host/port/TLS/auth/policy defaults only for missing values and do not overwrite explicit requested values.
+- In native mode, preserve explicit `namespaceName` and `setName` values already present in generated code unless explicitly asked to change them.
 - Avoid destructive operations unless explicitly requested.